pinheiroGroup/Kinbiont.jl/README.md

 ```

 This function plot all the data from .csv file
+Arguments:

 - `path_to_data::String`: The path to the .csv of data
 -  `path_to_annotation::String`: The path to the .csv of annotation
 - `name_well::String`: The name of the well.
 - `label_exp::String`: The label of the experiment.

-The Key arguments are :
+Key Arguments:
 - `path_to_plot= "NA"`: Path to save the plots.
 -  `save_plot=false` : save the plot or not
 - ` display_plots=true`: Whether or not diplay the plot in julia